brianhsu/xfce4-hotcorner-plugin/README.md

 Introduction
 --------------

-This is aim to provide an easy to use xfce4 panel plugin that let users set hot corner action.
+Allow users to set AfterDark-like hot corner actions.

-Currently it supports the following operation in primary display:
+Currently it supports the following operations on the primary display:

   - xfdashboard
   - toggle desktop